-In contrast, infection is uncommon in pet cats that do little or no hunting, and primarily or exclusively eat commercial cat foods.
+In contrast, infection is uncommon in pet cats that do little or no hunting and primarily or exclusively eat commercial cat foods.
 Despite the high number of cats infected with T. gondii, very few show significant clinical signs.

 How is Toxoplasma transmitted?

 Oocysts represent a hardy form of the organism that can survive in the external environment for many months or even years.
-Other animals can become infected by ingesting these oocysts, but disease will result only if large numbers are ingested.
+Other animals can become infected by ingesting these oocysts, but the disease will result only if large numbers are ingested.